AutoStreams/prototype-kafka/README.md

 cd streams-prototype-kafka
 git submodule update --init --recursive
 ```
-After the repository has been clones, change the working directory to the project root by executing the command:
+After the repository has been cloned, change the working directory to the project root by executing the command:
 ```
 cd streams-prototype-kafka
 ```